Empirical Measures and Strong Laws of Large Numbers in Categorical Probability: Empirical Sampling Morphisms

 But the convergence is not uniform in $t$.
 Indeed this limit function is not a CDF, and therefore does not correspond to a probability measure.
 The sequence of empirical measures, however, converges weakly to $\delta_0$, which gives empirical probability $1$ to the singleton event $\{0\}$, despite that fact that $0$ never appears in the sequence.

 \item The similar sequence $(-1, -1/2, -1/3, \ldots)$ also has well-defined limiting relative frequencies given by

 and again the finite empirical measures converge weakly to $\delta_0$.
 However, now the convergence of CDFs \emph{is} uniform in $t$, and therefore this sequence belongs to $\dom{\es_\R}$ and its empirical measure is $\delta_0$.
-Once again $0$ does not appear in the sequence. \end{enumerate} \end{example} This shows that $\es_\R$ is not invariant under the isomorphism $x \mapsto -x$ of $\R$ and thus that empirical sampling morphisms are not unique.
-In fact, we construct another inequivalent empirical sampling morphism for $\R$ in \cref{sec:es_integration}.
+Once again $0$ does not appear in the sequence. \end{enumerate} \end{exa}

+This shows that $\es_\R$ is not invariant under the isomorphism $x \mapsto -x$ of $\R$ and thus that empirical sampling morphisms are not unique.
+In fact, we construct another inequivalent empirical sampling morphism for $\R$ in \Cref{sec:es_integration}.

 It is conceivable that the domain of $\es_\R$ could be extended to include both of the above sequences, e.g.\ by requiring the weak convergence of finite empirical measures instead of the uniform convergence of the CDF.
 The considerations of Austin and Panchenko~\cite[Theorem~3]{austin2014hierarchical} suggest that this could indeed be the case on $[0,1]$, but we have not explored this possibility further so far.